Can I Store Greywater?

 • Additional holding tanks

-• That’s not just expensive—it’s unnecessary when fresh greywater is generated every day.
-It’s far more sustainable to treat greywater just enough for immediate irrigation and move it quickly out of the system.
+That is not just expensive.
+It is unnecessary when fresh greywater is generated every day.
+It is far more sustainable to treat greywater just enough for immediate irrigation and move it quickly out of the system.

 Better Alternatives to Storage